Director | Founder | Treatment Supervisor

 Stellio Coutsides, BA Comm Marketing

-Stellio came into The Cedars in late 2015 after a long journey through addiction to legal and illegal substances.
+Stellio came into The Cedars in late 2015 after a long journey through addiction to various substances.
 He’d attempted inpatient and outpatient treatment before but nothing had worked.
 He was determined to change, completed the program and started a new chapter when he joined the team as an on-site volunteer in 2016.
 Stellio is passionate about recovery and helping others find it.

-Stellio is employed as a trainee counsellor, working towards attaining his CADC qualification.
-With his background in management and marketing, Stellio has also helped shape the treatment facility’s branding efforts, refining email support and improving new client liaison.
+Stellio is a Certified Alcohol and Drug Counsellor – With his background in management and marketing, Stellio has also helped shape the treatment facility’s branding efforts, refining email support and improving new client liaison.
 Since becoming a resident of the South Coast, he has found a love for the ocean, becoming a dive master and learning how to surf.

 Mary is a Senior Registered Nurse having received her training at Addington Hospital where she got the first-hand experience in critical care, frail care, ICU, Paediatrics, and Recovery.
 She has dedicated her life to helping persons of every description.
 During her journey, she did some relief work at The Cedars which sparked her passion for helping addicts and alcoholics and eventually joined the team.